Cristian Campestrini: Deportes Limache

+Return to Barnechea

+He rejoined Barnechea for the 2024 season after playing for them in 2022.

+Universidad de Concepción

+In January 2025, Campestrini joined Universidad de Concepción, becoming the second oldest player in the Chilean football history at 44 years old after Raúl Coloma.
+They won the 2025 Primera B de Chile.

 International career

 Campestrini was named by Diego Maradona in a callup of local players to play a friendly against Panama on 20 May 2009.
 He made his international debut in the game, coming on as a second-half substitute in the 3–1 win.
 He made his second international appearance in a 3–2 friendly win against Costa Rica on 26 January 2010.